timodwhit/bare/bare_subtheme/README.txt

 4) You use Bundler. [http://bundler.io/]
 5) You use the box model that makes sense.
 6) Core tpls/functionality while they sucked in the past, may be the best options for the future usability of your site.
+7) Singlularitygs is our initial grid system out of the box.
+However, you can change this easily, just check your gems.

 #####
 # To compile your theme do this: